 This Cajun sausage and chicken jambalaya recipe draws on both Cajun and Creole cuisines, with an array of traditional aromatic spices and juicy Cajun sausage in a tomato sauce.

 Cajun cuisine has become somewhat of a blanket term for a hybrid of Cajun and Creole dishes throughout the U.S. In Louisiana, however, where both of these cultures were born and continue to thrive, there is a clear distinction between these respective cuisines and their histories.

 This recipe draws from both cultures, with an emphasis on the aromatic herbs and spices used in traditional Cajun and Creole cooking.
-Similar to a Creol Jambalaya, this recipe features sausage, bell pepper and a flavorful mix of southern spices.
+Similar to a Creole Jambalaya, this recipe features sausage, bell pepper, and a flavorful mix of southern spices.